-The only visitors allowed to come for lunch are Parents/Grandparents, Pastors/Youth Pastors, or visitors accompanied by the student's parents.
-Other family members may visit for lunch if they have permission from the parents in writing or by phone.
+Family members (or other visitors) may visit for lunch if they have permission from the parents in writing or by phone.

-Students from other schools wishing to visit the school as potential Regents students should make advance arrangements with the school principal to schedule a day to attend classes.
+Students from other schools wishing to visit the school as potential Regents students should make advance arrangements with the admissions director to schedule a day to attend classes.
 They should conform to general RSO Dress Code and behavior policy while visiting the school.